Developing High Performing Teams

 Many teams disappear down this chasm despite promising starts.

 Any team development should really start with a “health-check” to see which processes are the most important for the job at hand and to identify those which are totally absent or badly broken.
 The “one size fits all” approach to building a high performing team is seldom effective!

 You can assess the 16 elements of process to establish which are the most critical for your team and which are defective or even totally absent.

 You can use the 4 elements of change in conjunction with a simple team member “stakeholder” map plotting influence versus attitude to see who is a supporter of the HPTs project, who is neutral and who is hostile to it.

 The following 6 principles can act as a road map for successfully creating a High Performing Team by effectively blending the passion of its members (change management) with the right practices (process development):

-1. Use an existing High Performing Teams Model
+- Use and existing High Performing Teams model

 - Conduct a Team Health-Check